-To find the rules that depend directly on R, Algorithm 1, scans the rules R_i with lower priority than R (line 14) in order of decreasing priority.
+To find the rules that depend directly on R, Algorithm 1 scans the rules R_i with lower priority than R (line 14) in order of decreasing priority.
 The algorithm keeps track of the set of packets that can reach each successive rule (the variable packets).
 For each such new rule, it determines whether the predicate associated with that rule intersects1 the set of packets that can reach that rule (line 5).
 If it does, there is a dependency.
-This dependency defines a parent-child relationship where the rule R is the child and the rule R_i is the parent in the dependency relationship.
-The arrow in the dependency edge points from the child to the parent.
+The arrow in the dependency edge points from the child R to the parent R_i .
 In line 7, the dependency edge also stores the packet space that actually reaches the parent R_i .
-In line 8, before moving to the next parent, because the rule R_i will now occlude some packets from the current reaches set, we subtract R_i 's predicate from it.
+In line 8, before searching for the next parent, because the rule R_i will now occlude some packets from the current reaches set, we subtract R_i 's predicate from it.

 This compact data structure captures all dependencies because we track the flow of all the packets that are processed by any rule in the rule table.
-The data structure is a directed acyclic graph because if there is an edge from R_i to R_j then the priority of R_i is always strictly greater than priority of R_j .
-Once such a dependency graph is constructed, all the descendants of a rule in the graph will together constitute the dependencies that a rule carries with it.
-In other words, if a rule R is to be cached in the TCAM, then all the descendants of R in the dependency graph should also be cached in order to maintain correct policy semantics.
+The data structure is a directed acyclic graph (DAG) because if there is an edge from R_i to R_j then the priority of R_i is always strictly greater than priority of R_j .
+Note that the DAG described here is not a topological sort (we are not imposing a total order on vertices of a graph but are computing the edges themselves).
+Once such a dependency graph is constructed, if a rule R is to be cached in the TCAM, then all the descendants of R in the dependency graph should also be cached for correctness.

-2.3 Incrementally Updating The DAG
+2.4 Incrementally Updating The DAG

 Algorithm 1 runs in $\mathcal{O}(n^2)$ time where n is the number of rules.
-As we show in Section 6, running the static algorithm on a real policy with 180K rules takes around 15 minutes, which is simply unacceptable if the network needs to push a rule into the switches as quickly as possible (say, to mitigate a DDoS attack).
+As we show in Section 6, running the static algorithm on a real policy with 180K rules takes around 15 minutes, which is unacceptable if the network needs to push a rule into the switches as quickly as possible (say, to mitigate a DDoS attack).
 Hence we describe an incremental algorithm that has considerably smaller running time in most practical scenarios-just a few milliseconds for the policy with 180K rules.

 Figure 2(b) shows the changes in the dependency graph when the rule R_5 is inserted.
 All the changes occur only in the right half of the DAG because the left half is not affected by the packets that hit the new rule.
-Before R_5 is inserted, the rules R_4 and R_6 are
+A rule insertion results in three sets of updates to the DAG: (i) existing dependencies (like (R_4, R_0)) change because packets defining an existing dependency are impacted by the newly inserted rule, (ii) creation